Courses in the Neuroscience Major and Minor

 - A student who places out of required courses with

-AP or IB credits is expected to replace those with
+AP or IB credits is expected to replace them with

 - NSC 230 (Experimental Methods in Neuroscience) is